Visa holders and migrant workers – workplace rights and entitlements

 Commonwealth workplace laws, including the payment of minimum rates of pay and conditions under awards and agreements, are enforced by the Fair Work Ombudsman.
 All references to an award or agreement in this fact sheet include modern awards, enterprise agreements, and award or agreement-based transitional instruments.

 Back to top

 What are my minimum rights and conditions at work?

 From 1 January 2010, all employees in the national workplace relations system receive 10 basic minimum entitlements known as the National Employment Standards (NES).

 - Maximum weekly hours of work

 - Annual leave

-- Personal/carer's leave and compassionate leave
+- Personal/carer's leave, compassionate leave and family and domestic violence leave

 - Community service leave